 Builder won’t honour the warranty

-If your builder doesn’t live up to their obligations then under The Consumer Code for Homebuilders, you have still recourse.
+If your builder doesn’t live up to their obligations under their new home warranties, then as part of The Consumer Code for Homebuilders, you have still recourse.

 During the first two years, you have access to a dispute resolution scheme if the builder won’t fix any remedial work that is detailed in the warranty contract.